How (and Why) to Memorize Music on Classical Guitar

 Bits: Only Bite Off as Much as You can Chew

 We work best memorizing music in small bits.
 A whole piece is difficult to memorize.
 But a single bar is doable.
+Just noting “which chord is it?” is a strong step.
 With some practice, two bars is doable.
 Fast forward a year or two and a line or a half-page is doable.
+(Especially as you learn your scales and some basic music theory.)

 A measure per practice adds up to a LOT of music over the course of a year.
 If you continue to learn new music, as well as polish your existing repertoire, you’ll soon have more memorized music in your hands than you ever thought possible.